industrialsynthfreak/xr3/README.md

 ## About

-xr3 (x-ray 3) is a tool for x-ray scintillator detector/detector array modelling.
+xr3 (x-ray 3) is a tool for modelling scintillator x-ray detector or detector array characteristics.
 It was designed for educational purposes only.

 ## Physics